Carrier Ethernet: Ethernet over SDH/SONET

 Point-to-point Ethernet links are carried over SDH/SONET networks, making use of virtual concatenation (ITU-T G.707) and LCAS (Link Capacity Adjustment Scheme - ITU-T G.7042) to create an appropriate size carrier bundle, of the Generic Framing Procedure of SDH equipment, and takes advantage of the management and recovery features of SDH to provide high availability and resilience to failures.

 Ethernet over MPLS

-Ethernet services are carried over IP/MPLS networks making use of a wide range of IP-related protocols (see IETF pseudowire standards, e.g. RFC 3985, RFC 4448).
-Ethernet links are transported as "pseudowires" using MPLS label switched paths (LSPs) inside an outer MPLS "tunnel".
+Ethernet services are carried over IP/MPLS networks making use of a wide range of IP-related protocols.
+Ethernet links are transported as "pseudowires" using MPLS label-switched paths (LSPs) inside an outer MPLS "tunnel".
 This strategy can support both point-to-point (Virtual Private Wire Service - VPWS) and multipoint (Virtual Private LAN service - VPLS) services, and has recently achieved significant deployment in routed networks.
 It makes use of a number of basic transport protocols, including SDH and (increasingly) Ethernet.